Framilode Lock and Basin

 Framilode Basin (Michael Handford)

-The basin was built in the 1790s, partly paid for by the Thames & Severn Canal Co, to provide space for vessels bringing Newport coal to transship into local barges that could continue up to Brimscombe and beyond.
+The basin was built in the 1790s, partly paid for by the Thames & Severn Canal Co, to provide space for vessels bringing Newport coal to transship into local barges that could carry up to Brimscombe and beyond.
 Also, a warehouse was built beside the basin for storing dry cargoes, although it seems that little such traffic developed.

 The image shows the barge Irene waiting for the lock keeper to open the gates when the tide in the river reached the right level.
 She appears to be carrying a cargo of grain loaded at Sharpness for delivery to the mill at Lower Framilode, half a mile down river.